KirilMilosevski/student-crud-api-nodejs/README.md

-This project is a simple Student Management API where we are integrating it with GitHub Actions, Docker, K8s, Helm, VirtualBox, Prometheus, Grafana.
+This project is a simple Student Management API where we are practicing GitHub Actions.